INSPIRED BY | MASTERS & MUSES | CABANA MAGAZINE

 Ten years since the publication of The Glamorous Romantic, Natasha Fraser and Ariel de Ravenel's 2014 monograph on the late Loulou de la Falaise, the visionary designer continues to captivate.
 As Cabana launches a vintage collection directly inspired by Loulou's unstudied style and indefatigable spirit, Natasha Fraser examines the life and legacy of a truly original voice.

-BY NATASHA FRASER | MASTERS & MUSES | 30 OCTOBER 2024
+BY NATASHA FRASER | MASTERS & MUSES | 31 OCTOBER 2024

 An interior by English designer and stylist, Loulou de la Falaise © Rose Deren

 Ten years since our 2014 monograph, The Glamorous Romantic, Loulou fever and fascination continues.
-The book was a joint venture with Ariel de Ravenel, Loulou’s business partner since 2002: just as I conceived, researched and wrote the five chapters, Ariel hunted down and cherry-picked all the sensational imagery.
+The book was conceived by Ariel de Ravenel, Loulou’s business partner since 2002, who has kept the Loulou de la Falaise brand alive under Loulou's name for over 12 years.
+Ariel hunted down and cherry-picked all the book's sensational imagery, while I researched and wrote the five chapters.

 As shown in The Glamorous Romantic, the chameleon-like Loulou adapted to each decade.
 Masters like Richard Avedon, Helmut Newton and Irving Penn captured her evolving importance, while tender portraits by Italian photographers, like Elisabeta Catalano, Oberto Gili and Gianni Penati, caught her love affair with color.
 Both a dramatic actress and laughing sprite, Loulou could pull off hippy waif in hat and flowers, grand couture client in gold brocade cape, and or jacket embroidered with crystal drops, yet deliver éclat in a classic trench coat and or ribbed sweater.